I’m fat. No, that’s not true. That’s so far from the truth that it’s laughable. Heck, I’m not even overweight. Still, I feel “fat”(ish).

 Now, I really do know that I’m not fat.
 I still fit into my clothes and I can still button my jeans.
 The problem is that where once there was a super-flat, firm tummy and thighs and a back-side that didn’t jiggle too much, there is now a flabby tummy and wiggly-jiggly bum and thighs.

 And it’s making me sad.
 I feel really mad at myself for letting my body get so out of control.
 I’m out of shape, I’m not drinking enough water, and I’m jiggling where once I didn’t jiggle.

 So, the solution: Well, for starters I need to run more.
-I’ve got my race-a-month challenge, but I need to get more training runs in not only for that, but for my overall health.
+I’ve got my race-a-month challenge, but I need to get more training runs in not only for that but for my overall health.
 I also need to eat less.
-I don’t mean starve myself; I mean cutting out the habit of eating a large bag of crisps in one sitting, or eating half my weight in olives and cheese after dinner every night.
+I don’t mean to starve myself; I mean cutting out the habit of eating a large bag of crisps in one sitting, or eating half my weight in olives and cheese after dinner every night.
 I need to drink more water (lots more!).
-And, I need to start eating healthier foods again—fresh fruits and vegetables, whole grains, and lean meats.
+And, I need to start eating healthier foods again – fresh fruits and vegetables, whole grains, and lean meats.

-I’m not sharing this bit of information with the hope for advice or tips.
+I’m not sharing this bit of information in the hope of advice or tips.
 I’m sharing it because saying it out loud will make me more accountable to myself to fix it.
 I’m sharing it because admitting my flaws makes me more determined to fix them.